-NUI Galway has received funding for staff training mobility in 2016/17, but this funding will cover only a limited number of visits.
-Staff who are interested in availing of Erasmus for training should make an early application to the International Affairs Office in order to be considered for a grant.
+NUI Galway has received funding for staff training mobility in 2017/18, but this funding will cover only a limited number of visits.
 The minimum duration of these training visits is 2 full working days, and regrettably it will not be possible for us to support visits in excess of five working days.
-Eligible activities may take place up to September 30th, 2017.
+Eligible activities may take place up to September 30th, 2018.
 Applications should be presented in the form of a Work Plan.
 This should be accompanied by a letter of invitation (a brief e-mail from the host organisation will suffice).
-Staff should submit their work plans to the International Affairs Office by Monday, 5th December, 2016.
+Staff should submit their work plans to the International Affairs Office by Friday, 15th December, 2017.
 Later applications might be considered if unspent funds remain.

 The onus is on the individual staff member to